 What is a Crypto Wallet?

 Primarily, there are two types of cryptocurrency wallets: hot wallets and cold wallets.
-Let’s go over them.
+Let’s go over them now.

 If you have heard of too many instances of hacks and thefts related to cryptocurrencies, we know exactly how overwhelming all that news can be.
 While hot wallets help you instantly transact using your cryptocurrencies, it’s not necessary nor recommended that keep all your funds connected to the internet.

-We have cold wallets to save you the anxiety of having your funds exposed to cryptocurrency hacks and thefts.
-A cold wallet is an offline cryptocurrency wallet that stores the private keys to your cryptocurrency funds in a more secure manner, away from the internet.
-Even if you make transactions from a cold wallet, the wallet confirms the transactions in an offline environment.
-This process helps keep your private keys away from the internet at all times.
+A hardware wallet is a device that stores the private keys to your cryptocurrency funds in a more secure manner, away from the internet.
+Even if you make transactions from it, the wallet confirms the transactions in an offline environment.
+This process helps keep your private keys away from the risks of the internet at all times.

-All cold wallets are non-custodial wallets, i.e., you are the only one who owns access to your private keys and funds.
-Thus, when you use a cold wallet, you own the private keys associated to your cryptocurrencies.
+All hardware wallets are non-custodial wallets, i.e., you are the only one who owns access to your private keys and funds.
+Thus, when you use one, you own the private keys associated to your cryptocurrencies.
 If you take crypto security seriously and understand the novel risks faced by this type of asset, you’ll know that this type of storage is the only truly safe option.

 If you actively trade cryptocurrencies, you may want to store a part of your crypto funds on an exchange wallet.
 However, if you are holding one or more cryptocurrencies for the long-term, you should prefer to store your funds in a cold wallet for safety and ownership.
 If you want the speed and flexibility of hot wallets and the security of cold hardware wallets, Ledger can be your best choice: the most trusted hardware wallet on the market combined with Ledger Live, a software that enables you to easily manage your assets from your desktop or mobile.
 Ledger is the gateway to all your crypto needs, safely.